natelistrom/natelistrom.github.io/_posts/2025-05-06-scene-sequel-per-act.md

 Okay, dialing down the sarcasm for a moment . . .

-Buried under all the Saturday serial format, we've just witnessed a subtle and deft application of storytelling technique.
+Buried under all the Saturday serial melodrama, we've just witnessed a subtle and deft application of storytelling technique.
 Lucas deploys a perfect and powerful example of what author Dwight Swain called "scene and sequel."

 ## What are scenes and sequels?